What Is FODMAP and How Can a Low FODMAP Diet Help with IBS

 - half a teaspoon of cumin

-The first entry on our short list of low FODMAP diet recipes is pretty simple, and pretty delicious.
-You want to get a big pan and heat up the oil (stick to medium-high heat).
-Then, throw in the spices for a couple of seconds first so that they release some of their fragrance and taste.
+The first entry on our short list of low FODMAP diet recipes is pretty simple and pretty delicious.
+Get a big pan and heat the oil (stick to medium-high heat).
+Then, throw in the spices for a couple of seconds first to release some of their fragrance and taste.
 Throw in the rinsed quinoa, let it fry for a couple of minutes until you hear it pop.
-Add around 2 and a half cups of boiling water, and keep it all simmering for a couple of minutes.
+Add around two and a half cups of boiling water, and keep it all simmering for a couple of minutes.

-- 1 teaspoon of vegetable or olive oil
+- a teaspoon of vegetable or olive oil

 - lemon juice (one large squeezed lemon)

 - a garlic clove, minced

 This is one of the many amazing low FODMAP dinner recipes.
 Roll the salmon into the pepper and salt, and put it in an already hot, oiled pan for four minutes.
 The meat is done when the seared sides are golden and when it falls apart easily.

 As far as the spinach is concerned, put entire leaves within the hot pan, add all the seasoning and finely minced garlic, and keep the pan covered for around two minutes.
 Let the steam do its work, and you should be done.

 Probably the simplest meal on the list, this is the perfect low FODMAP breakfast for busy people on the go.
 It can serve two to three people.
 You will need: